-The holder of the Special Share shall be entitled to the following rights:
+The holder of the special share shall be entitled to the following rights:

-- to elect six Directors of the Company and to remove Directors so appointed; and - no shareholder resolution, whether ordinary or special resolution, may be passed without the affirmative vote of the holder of the Special Share.
+- to elect six Directors of the Company and to remove Directors so appointed; and - no shareholder resolution, whether ordinary or special resolution, may be passed without the affirmative vote of the holder of the special share.

-The holder of the Special Share shall not be entitled to any other rights or to any dividends and in the event of a winding up or dissolution of the Company, the holder of the Special Share shall be entitled only to a return of the amount paid up on the Special Share.
+The holder of the Special Share shall not be entitled to any other rights or to any dividends and in the event of a winding up or dissolution of the Company, the holder of the special share shall be entitled only to a return of the amount paid up on the special share.

-The Special Share is not transferable except to Hong Leong Asia and its affiliates or to China Everbright Holdings and its affiliates.
-The Special Share shall cease to carry any rights in the event that, if Hong Leong Asia and its affiliates own the Special Share, Hong Leong Asia and its affiliates cease to own, directly or indirectly, at least 7,290,000 shares of Common Stock (or such equivalent number upon a consolidation or subdivision of shares of Common Stock), or if China Everbright Holdings and its affiliates cease to own, directly or indirectly, at least 6,570,000 shares of Common Stock (or such equivalent number upon a consolidation or subdivision of shares of Common Stock).
+The special share is not transferable except to Hong Leong Asia and its affiliates or to China Everbright Holdings and its affiliates.
+The special share shall cease to carry any rights in the event that, if Hong Leong Asia and its affiliates own the special share, Hong Leong Asia and its affiliates cease to own, directly or indirectly, at least 7,290,000 shares of Common Stock (or such equivalent number upon a consolidation or subdivision of shares of Common Stock), or if China Everbright Holdings and its affiliates own the special share, China Everbright Holdings and its affiliates cease to own, directly or indirectly, at least 6,570,000 shares of Common Stock (or such equivalent number upon a consolidation or subdivision of shares of Common Stock).